giacomo-gcad/carbon/bgb_processing/ReadMe.md

 > Natural (1) = 100
 > Planted (2) = 200

+The reclassed layer is then resampled at the extent and resolution of AGB dataset (3.2 arcseconds, approximately 100m at the equator) using Nearest Neighbor algorithm.

 **TBD**: remove input data from within bgb_processing folder and replace gdal functions with grass functions